-Cheryl El Jamouni (born 27 August 1965 in London), known professionally as Cheryl Fergison, is an English actress.
-She is known for portraying the role of Heather Trott in the BBC soap opera EastEnders, a role in which she starred in from 2007 until 2012.
-Fergison moved to the Fylde Coast eight years ago (2017) and now lives in Cleveleys with her husband and son.
-In January 2025 she told her 54.6k followers on social media that she would be singing at the opening night of Dragon Lounge, 120 Victoria Road West, Cleveleys – formerly the Great Fortune House, which was owned by Cheryl’s friend Angela Lui, also known as Angela Chang, for many years.
-The images below show the restaurant as it appears in 2025.
+Cheryl Fergison, born Cheryl El Jamouni on 27 August 1965 in London, is an English actress best known for her portrayal of Heather Trott in the BBC television series EastEnders, a role she played from 2007 until 2012.
+Her performance as the kind-hearted and often comical character made her a familiar face in British popular culture and earned her a lasting connection with audiences.
+Fergison relocated to the Fylde Coast in 2017 and has since made her home in Cleveleys, where she lives with her husband and son.
+In January 2025 she announced to her followers that she would be performing at the opening of the Dragon Lounge, located at 120 Victoria Road West, Cleveleys.
+The venue, formerly the Great Fortune House, had long been operated by her friend Angela Lui, also known locally as Angela Chang.
+Fergison’s involvement in the event reflected her continuing engagement with the local community and her enthusiasm for supporting independent businesses across the Fylde Coast.

 Cliff Parisi, Jamie Borthwick, Linda Henry and Cheryl Fergison on the set of Eastenders at Enfield Lock in London – 16 June 2009. © Alamy